 If Printify base costs are killing your margins

 CustomCat for US apparel.
-Printful's Pro plan also unlocks a discount that closes the gap on common SKUs.
-Run the math on your top 10 products with a real cost-per-unit comparison before switching the whole catalog.
+Printful's Pro plan also unlocks a discount that closes some of the gap on common SKUs.
+Run the math on your top products with a real cost-per-unit comparison before switching the whole catalog.
+See our Printify deals breakdown to confirm whether you're leaving any existing Printify discounts on the table first.

-Gelato is the only correct answer for most non-US sellers.
-Local production in 32+ countries collapses your shipping costs and delivery windows in one move.
+Gelato is the clearest answer for most non-US sellers.
+Local production across 32+ countries collapses your shipping costs and delivery windows in one move, and Gelato remains independent of the Fyul group.

 If quality complaints are eating your margins